muratk5n/thirdwave/en/README.md

 ---

-I still haven't seen *The Batman*.
-I dont think this character deserves this much screen time.
-It is The Hulk of DC; better in small doses and in other characters' movies.

----

 I bet Moldova dislikes UKR more than they dislike RU.
 It is Ukraine who blocks their path to the sea with a piece of land that should be a natural continuation of their country.
-I'm sure they'd like to take it.
+I'm sure they'd like to take that land.

----

-TDB: "Noam Chomsky Is Right, the U.S. Should Work to Negotiate an End to the War in Ukraine"

----

-"Five 'powerful' missiles hit Lviv as Russia bombards multiple Ukrainian cities"

 ---